coderefinery/github-without-command-line/_episodes/01-intro.md

 - We do not have to wait for others to send us "the latest version" over email.
 - We do not have to merge parallel developments by hand.
 - It is possible to serve websites directly from a repository.

 ---

-## Git

-- Git is a tool that can record commits and allows us to branch and merge and much more.
-- Git is not the only tool that can record snapshots (other popular tools are Subversion and Mercurial).

----

-## GitHub

-- GitHub is a service that provides hosting for Git repositories with a nice web interface.
-- GitHub is not the only service that provides this (other popular services are GitLab and Bitbucket).

----